GEOLAL03/Computer-Networks-in-GNS3/README.md

 vIOS-L2 (switch)

 The files will contain which commands must be inserted in which devices.
+The devices were downloaded from the GNS3 marketplace.